waynodiablo/Oystercard/bookmark_manager.md

-  1) User browses the list of links when opening the home page Failure/Error: expect(page).to have_content("Makers Academy") expected to find text "Makers Academy" in "Welcome to the bookmark manager"
+  1) User browses the list of links when opening the home page Failure/Error: expect(page).to have_content("Makers Academy") expected to find text "Makers Academy" in "Welcome to the "
      # ./spec/features/listing_all_links_spec.rb:11:in `block (2 levels) in <top (required)>'
 ```